scaleway-terraform-modules/workflows/README.md

 Apply any changes on the infrastructure.

-Include the following jobs in your existing workflows to use the workflow:
+Include the following jobs in your existing workflows to use this workflow:
 ```yaml
 [...]
 jobs: